More science videos on Science Bob’s YouTube Channel

 - Safety goggles

 NOTE: The foam could overflow from the bottle, so be sure to do this experiment on a washable surface, or place the bottle on a tray.

 What to do

 - Add about 10 drops of your favorite food coloring into the bottle.

 - Add about 1 tablespoon (15ml) of liquid dish soap into the bottle and swish the bottle around a bit to mix it.

 - In a separate small cup, combine the warm water and the yeast together and mix for about 30 seconds.
 It should be about the consistency of melted ice cream – add a bit more warm water if needed.

 - Now the adventure starts!
 Use the funnel to pour the yeast-water mixture into the bottle and watch the foaminess begin!

 How does it work?

 Foam is awesome!
-The foam you made is extra-special because each tiny foam bubble is filled with oxygen.
+The foam you made in this classic Elephant’s Toothpaste reaction is extra-special because each tiny foam bubble is filled with oxygen.
 The yeast acted as a catalyst; a catalyst is used to speed up a reaction.
 It quickly broke apart the oxygen from the hydrogen peroxide.
 Because it did this very fast, it created lots and lots of bubbles.
 Did you notice the bottle got warm.
 Your experiment created a reaction called an Exothermic Reaction – that means it not only created foam, it created heat!
 The foam produced is just water, soap, and oxygen so you can clean it up with a sponge and pour any extra liquid left in the bottle down the drain.

 This experiment is sometimes called “Elephant’s Toothpaste” because it looks like toothpaste coming out of a tube, but don’t get the foam in your mouth!